Routing traffic in Meshnet

 Meshnet's traffic routing feature allows you to use another device's public IP address for your internet connection, essentially turning that device into a VPN server.
 With a single click, you can obtain either your home IP address or the IP address associated with your own VPN server.
 Additionally, while routing traffic, you can seamlessly connect to a remote local area network (LAN) and manage other devices as if you were physically present on the same network.

-This article covers the availability and functionality of the traffic routing feature and details its usage on available systems.
+Alternatively, the written instructions below cover the availability and functionality of the traffic routing feature and detail its usage on available systems.

 To visualize this process, consider the following example illustrated in the diagram: